Ekhodair/Wrangling-Twitter-API/README.md

 # Wrangling-Twitter-API

-**In this project, I gather, assess, wrangle, and clean a dataset assembled from data from the channel "We rate dogs".
+**In this project, I gather, assess, wrangle, and clean a dataset assembled from the Twitter channel "We rate dogs".
 I use Twitter API to query the text of the tweets and gather missing columns from the base dataset, and request a dataset with the associated predicted images.
 I use Python tools to assess any problems with the data.
 The result is a tidy and useful dataset of good quality data.**

 ## Project Tasks:
 Tasks in this project are as follows: